Fashion

 “Our target client is the educated consumer,” says Moradof.
 “There is a community of people that appreciate and understand our tagline, of finding the unfindable.”

-The new Bal Harbour shop will be appointed in the brand’s signature interiors of polished wood, travertine, its own Pantone shade of blue (HEX #003157, to be precise), and Art Deco accents that nod to Miami’s architectural legacy.
+The new Bal Harbour shop is appointed in the brand’s signature interiors of polished wood, travertine, its own Pantone shade of blue (HEX #003157, to be precise), and Art Deco accents that nod to Miami’s architectural legacy.
 After walking through the shop’s glass vitrines and perhaps leafing through a book on vintage Van Cleef & Arpels or Harry Winston, clients are guided through Yafa’s global inventory by trusted advisors, who will take notes of the types of brands, designs, gemstones, and other details that pique their interest, what they’re searching for now, and the collecting goals they may have for the future.

 “We want our clients to be able to look back and see that we were with them each step of the way in their collecting process,” says Moradof.
 “We’re offering people the opportunity to really build a collection that they can be very proud of.”